yawarsidd/Blog-Generation/README.md

 # Blog-Generation
-Just Download the model LLama 7B parameter and add in this and you are good to go.
+Just Download the model LLama 7B parameter and add in this repository and you are good to go.